Erikahamorim/system-troubleshooting-playbook/http/http-basics.md

 - Attempts to delete non-existent resources
 - Constraints or dependencies preventing deletion

+---

+## Why this matters in practice

-Understanding how each method behaves - and how it can fail - is essential when diagnosing issues in APIs and integrations.
+Understanding HTTP basics is essential when working with APIs and integrations.

+Many production issues are not caused by complex logic, but by simple problems in communication between systems.

+Having a clear view of how requests and responses work helps identify issues faster and avoid incorrect assumptions during investigation.